redfox58/tonyxu.io/docs/posts/2018/be-prepared-for-your-next-job/README.md

 ---
-title: "Be prepared for your next job"
+title: Be prepared for your next job
 date: 2018-07-21
-description: "Thanks for reading this blog.
+description: Thanks for reading this blog.
 In this blog I want to share my personal experience on changing my job and some of my thinking that might be helpful for you.
-I'll keep this blog in high level, and will not talk about job seeking skills, etc."
+I'll keep this blog in high level, and will not talk about job seeking skills, etc.
+lang: en-US
+type: post
 ---

 # Be prepared for your next job